yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

 Go to manage Jenkins -> manage files -> add new config -> select Global Maven settings.xml, id=maven-setting & click next

-Go to content and add
+Go to content and add;

-`i`) servers with the id = maven-releases, username, and password of the Nexus instance. (one we are going to release for production environments) \
+i) servers with the id = maven-releases, username, and password of the Nexus instance. (one we are going to release for production environments) \
 ii) servers with the id = maven-snapshots, username, and password of the Nexus instance. (one we are going to release for development environments)

 ![555555](https://github.com/RavDas/Spring-Boot-Shopping-Cart-Web-App-Deployment/assets/86109995/f9e804dd-a126-4052-889a-e93116a7c32d)